porsager/HashQL-todos-sample/README.md

-# A todo sample using Hashql
+# A todo sample using HashQL

 To get started you need a local postgres server, node and npm.